Choose another writer in this calendar:

 by birthday from the calendar.

-Generally considered the leading novelist of the English-speaking Caribbean, winner of the Nobel Prize in literature 2001.
-Naipaul's writings dealt with the cultural confusion of the Third World and the problem of an outsider, a feature of his own experience as an Indian in the West Indies, a West Indian in England, and a nomadic intellectual in a postcolonial world.
-Naipaul has also arisen much controversy because of his politically incorrect views of the "half-made societies."
-He has constantly refused to avoid unwelcome topics, characterizing his role as a writer "to look and to look again, to re-look and rethink."
+V.S.
+Naipaul, the winner of the Nobel Prize in literature 2001, was generally considered the leading novelist of the English-speaking Caribbean.
+His writings dealt with the cultural confusion of the Third World and the problem of an outsider, a feature of his own experience as an Indian in the West Indies, a West Indian in England, and a nomadic intellectual in a postcolonial world.
+Due to his politically incorrect views of the "half-made societies" Naipaul also stirred much controversy.
+He constantly refused to avoid unwelcome topics, characterizing his role as a writer "to look and to look again, to re-look and rethink."

 "The facts about Columbus have always been known.
 In his own writings and in all his actions his egoism is like an exposed deformity; he condemns himself.
 But the heroic gloss, which is not even his own, has come down through the centuries." (in 'Columbus and Crusoe', The Overcrowded Barracoon, 1972)